-Taking proper Piano Lessons are often not possible for everyone.
+Taking the best piano lessons is often not possible for everyone.
 There can be numerous reasons for it.
-Some of which include
+Some of which include:

 - Unavailability of Teachers